To help maintain positive experiences when businesses use third parties to manage their Business Profile on Google, we have third-party policies.

-- If you no longer manage a listing, remove the listing from your account.
+- If you no longer manage a profile, remove the profile from your account.

-It's important that you familiarize yourself with and keep up to date on Google's third party policy.
+It's important that you familiarize yourself with and keep up to date on Google's third-party policy.
 If we believe that you violate our policies, we may contact you to conduct a detailed review of your practices and request corrective action.
-In cases of repeated or serious violations, we may stop you from managing listings on Google My Business and may contact your customers to notify them accordingly.
+In cases of repeated or serious violations, we may stop you from managing a Business Profile and may contact your customers to notify them accordingly.

-Make sure to review Google My Business policies.
+Make sure to review Google Business Profile policies.

-Compliance review: We may review your business for compliance with third party policy at any time.
-If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
+Compliance review: We may review your business for compliance with third-party policy at any time.
+If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to follow our policies.
 We may also contact your customers to verify compliance.

-Notification of non-compliance: If we believe that you're violating third party policy, we'll usually contact you to request corrective action.
+Notification of non-compliance: If we believe that you violated a third-party policy, we'll contact you to request corrective action.
 If you fail to make the requested corrections within the time period given, we may take enforcement action.
-In cases of serious or repeated violations, we may take action immediately and without notification.
+In cases of serious or repeated violations, we may act immediately and without notification.

-Third party program suspension: Your participation in other Google third party programs, such as Google Partners or Premier SMB Partners, is predicated upon compliance with this third party policy and may be limited or suspended if we find that you're violating our policies or if you fail to cooperate with our efforts to review your business for compliance.
+Third-party program suspension: Your participation in other Google third-party programs, such as Google Partners or Premier SMB Partners, is predicated upon compliance with this third-party policy and may be limited or suspended if we find that you violated our policies or if you fail to cooperate with our efforts to review your business for compliance.

-Account suspension: We may suspend your Google My Business listings and/or your Google My Business account if you commit a serious policy violation.
-In cases of repeated or especially serious policy violations, you may no longer be able to manage listings using Google My Business.
+Account suspension: We may suspend a Business Profile and/or the Google Account you use to manage the Business Profile if you commit a serious policy violation.
+In cases of repeated or grave policy violations, you may no longer be able to manage a Business Profile.
 Furthermore, we may contact your customers to notify them accordingly.

 Report a violation of third-party policy

-Think a third-party partner is violating this policy?
+Think a third-party partner violates this policy?
 Let us know: report a violation of third-party policy.